jensilva/FWG-School/README.md

 This project is a simple to-do task list with progress status, made in Vanilla Javascript and CSS.

+### To run
+Just download the files, no server needed.

 ### To be implemented
 Save the tasks at localStorage.